 I mean, I could go down the list, but I'm not wrong, right?

-It just the demeanor, the face, the way they act.
+Just the demeanor, the face, the way they act.

 But the amount of people that are Democrat leaders who are actually evil is weird.

-I saw somebody say John McCain.
+I saw somebody say, John McCain.

-Somebody's saying Steve Miller.
+I might have said somebody's saying Steve Miller.

 Stephen Miller is a little bit of a hybrid.